KEK-SBRC-CryoEM/gotocloud/analysis/ctf_analysis/readme.md

 - Calculate the **CTF period** (local spacing between zero crossings).
 - Generate **1D and 2D phase shift CTF** curves.

-When executed as a script (`python ctf.py`), it estimates the spatial frequency (resolution) at which aliasing occurs in the Contrast Transfer Function (CTF), based on electron microscope parameters.
+When executed as a script (`python ctf.py`), it estimates the spatial frequency (resolution) at which aliasing occurs in the CTF, based on electron microscope parameters.

 ## Usage